-Driving in Italy: 9 Important Things You Should Know
+Driving in Italy: 5+ Important tips You Should Know

 After living in Italy for some time, I have noticed that there is an apprehension when it comes to driving in Italy.
-Tourists and servicemembers are all feeling the same way.
+Tourists and servicemembers are all feeling the same way, it’s the roundabouts and the images that are conjured up down south.
+Cars everywhere.

 Before you even pack your bags for a trip over here do two things